 – Why did you choose SAP Portal to demonstrate the problem?

-– We chose SAP Portal as the example because this application is directly available from the Internet and connected to other systems, so it is very dangerous.
-An attack on internal SAP resources is very likely to start at SAP Portal.
+– We chose SAP Portal as an example because this application is directly available on the Internet and connected to other systems which makes it so dangerous.
+An attack on internal SAP resources is very likely to start from SAP Portal.

 – Can you describe a specific attack vector on SAP Portal?

 – There are two types of attacks in terms of investigation.
-There are simple attacks which can be tracked from the standard HTTP request log, where headers are stored.
-And then there are complex attacks which are tracked by POST requests rather than by standard logs.
+There are simple attacks which can be tracked from the standard HTTP request log, where the headers are stored.
+Also there are complex attacks which are tracked by POST requests, not by standard logs.

 The easiest way to analyze POST requests is to enable advanced logging of all requests.
-But in this case, you will get loads of unnecessary data including, by the way, fields like Cookie, JsessionID and passwords – which is, again, insecure.
-There are, of course, settings which prohibit storing this kind of data.
-But the great amount of useless POST request logs is a problem anyway, and their analysis requires additional tools.
+Though in this case, you will get loads of unnecessary data including, by the way, fields like Cookie, JsessionID and passwords – which is insecure.
+There are settings which prohibit storing this kind of data, but the great number of useless POST request logs is a problem anyway, and their analysis requires additional tools.

 In SAP Portal and WebDynPro, all of the required data is transmitted as a huge wallpaper of POST requests containing up to 100 parameters, whereas logs will show any action as a request to the same service URL.
 To sum up, you have to analyze POST requests to understand what happened, but the analysis is tricky.